An industrial chimney releasing white smoke against a clear blue sky.

 Hair Dyes: The Regulatory Landscape

 The regulatory status of hair dyes differs across countries, depending on the specific rules in each jurisdiction.
 However, many nations follow similar guidelines.
-Here’s an overview of the main regulations in key regions.
+Here’s an overview of the main hair dye regulations in key regions.
 European Union (EU) In the European Union, hair dyes are regulated under European Regulation No. 1223/2009 on cosmetic products.
-This regulation requires …
+This …

 Hand holding a small glass bottle of essential oil, against a background of various colorful flowers.